flaxsearch/harahachibu/README.md

     http://localhost:8080/setSpace/192.168.0.1/122665120000/206289466000

-The free and total space values should be given in bytes.
+The request should be a POST, and the free and total space values should be given in bytes.

 The servers expected to be sending their space settings should be set in the `configuration` map using the `clusterServers` setting, like so: